 Other essential grooming includes nail clipping and teeth brushing.
 You’ll have to clip your puppy’s nails regularly to keep them at comfortable lengths.
 Brush their teeth every once a week and clean their ears regularly too.

-Some common health problems you need to know about:
+Some common health problems for Aussiedoodles include:

 - Hip dysplasia: Keep them at a healthy weight and feed them a nutritious diet to prevent this from the start.

 - Luxating Patella: This is where the kneecap dislodges.

 - Progressive retinal atrophy

 - Cushing’s Disease